Cooperstown Called: Joe Morgan (may 25)

 Morgan stole 689 bases during his career.
 He had an amazing steal percentage, over 80% percent, which gave him a ton of value in not being thrown out.
 Morgan was an amazing defender, winning 5 golden gloves and being regarded as one of the best defenders.

 Some criticize Joe Morgan for his batting average of .271.
 However, Morgan more than made up for it in walks and being hit by pitch, with his OBP being 0.392.
 His slugging percentage of 427 and his high OBP gave him a park and league adjusted OPS+ of 132, 32 points above league average.
 An OPS+ higher than many sluggers, as a second baseman.

 Morgan black ink and gray ink do not match up to HOF average, which is driven up by many hitting only players.
 The HOF Monitor, HOF Standards, WAR and JAWS all have Morgan as well above HOF average.
 His WAR of 100, due to outstanding offense at a defense first position, puts him high on the list.

 So my view?
 Morgan is one of the greatest players of All Time, and an example on how batting average can be overrated.

-Thank you for reading this article about Craig Biggio.
-Please comment your opinion below and also read other posts on the blog!
+Thank you for spending your time today reading this post about Joe Morgan.
+Please comment below and read other posts on the blog!